mcvm-launcher/mcvm/docs/Package Scripts.md

 - `extend {package}`: Extend another package.
 - `notice {message}`: Display a warning or important information as a message to the user.
 Notice messages may not be more than 128 characters long, and there cannot be more than five of them that are displayed per package evaluation.
 - `cmd {command} {arg1} {arg2} ...`: Run a command on the system.
 Requires elevated permissions.
 Only runs during the install stage, not when resolving dependencies.
 If the command returns a non-zero exit code, the install process will fail.
 Context such as current working directory is not persisted across commands.
+- `custom {data}`: Run custom implementation-specific functionality.
+This allows different users of the packaging standard to do other things with MCVM packages, but MCVM itself does not recognize them.
+You can put whatever you want in the `data` field.

 #### Metadata Instructions